- What is price leadership?

 - Price leader: when does it work best?

 - Price leadership benefits

 - Price leadership drawbacks

 - Price follower or sometimes it's better to look at the market

-- Price leader vs. price follower: what about synergy?
+- Price leading vs. price following: what about synergy?

-Price leadership is a phenomenon that occurs when a particular seller sets a price which then serves as a benchmark for the other market players.
-Setting prices for new product entries may be a good illustration of price leadership, yet the latter occurs not only when the new or unique products are introduced.
+Price leadership is a phenomenon that occurs when a particular seller can set a price which then serves as a benchmark for the other market players.
+In its broad sense, the price leadership concept includes three specific pricing models: the price leadership model itself, price followership model, and the cobmination of two.
+Generally speaking, setting prices for new product entries may be a good illustration of price leadership definition, yet the latter occurs not only when the new entry price is set or a unique product is introduced.

 The phenomenon of price leadership takes place across various types of industries and markets.
 However, it is more common under specific circumstances.
-Here they are:
+Here the ones that define price leadership:

 A limited number of competitors

 The very idea of price leadership is more relevant for specific types of product due to their roles in the portfolio.
 We would not only comprehensively define price leadership but also give the examples and discuss how it works in the sections dedicated to a price leading and price following models.